luiztauffer/guacamole-data-science/_posts/2019-03-17-cool-mammals-project.md

 ## 3. Web application

 Finally, I demonstrate how to pack all those methods an a single web application built in [Django](https://www.djangoproject.com).
-I show how it can be served locally and made available to an external users with [Ngrok](https://ngrok.com).
+I show how it can be served locally and made available to external users with [Ngrok](https://ngrok.com).

 ## 4. References and resources